MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 *  Service Workers on Windows devices before 20H2.

+Follow the major Step sections in sequence, below.

 <!-- ====================================================================== -->
-## Step 3 - Download a preview channel of Microsoft Edge
+## Step 1 - Download a preview channel of Microsoft Edge

 1. Take a quick look at the NuGet page for the [WinUI 2 package](https://www.nuget.org/packages/Microsoft.UI.Xaml/2.8.0-prerelease.210927001), but you don't need to install it yet.<!--confirm-->  This package has a dependency on a prerelease WebView2 package.